German Bunds dip as markets still see imminent Fed tapering

 ITALIAN POLITICS

-Italian yields rose as they remained vulnerable to political risks and analysts expected them to soon rise above Spain's.
+While looking more stable on Monday after a 30 bps rise in the past month, Italian yields remained vulnerable to political risks and analysts expected them to soon rise above Spain's.

 "This has been quite a crowded trade, but it can continue," said Marius Daheim, chief strategist at Bayerische Landesbank, adding that Spanish yields could fall 13-15 bps below Italy's.